 TOPIC: (ISA-EE-15) Electrical Power Grid

 PURPOSE: The purpose of this guide is to acquaint the reader with basic concepts related to the electric power grid.
 It should be recognized that this subject is vast, and a complete understanding of power grid operation would take years of study and experience.
-The Evaluation Criteria section below is aII inspector, which was intended to be primer on the grid for both electrical and non-electrical inspectors as well as mangers.
-The paper borrow heavily and frequently extract passages from the listed references.
+The Evaluation Criteria section below is from a former Region II inspector, which was intended to be a primer on the grid for both electrical and non-electrical inspectors as well as mangers.
+The paper borrowed heavily and frequently extracted passages from the listed references.
 It is hoped that this activity will serve as a starting point to understanding the electric power grid.

 COMPETENCY